High school star among 4 killed in Alabama party shooting

 “What we’ve dealt with is something that no community should have to endure.
 I just ask for your patience.
 It’s going to be a long process, but I do earnestly solicit your prayers,” Floyd said.

+Dadeville’s compact downtown is centered around a courthouse square with one- and two-story brick buildings.
+The town’s busiest commercial district is a few blocks north of the square, off a bustling four-lane highway that runs between Birmingham and Auburn.
+Dadeville is close to Lake Martin, a popular recreational area.

-More than 12 hours after the shooting, investigators continued filing in and out of the Mahogany Masterpiece dance studio, denoted by a banner hanging on the outside of a one-story brick building in Dadeville’s compact downtown.
-City and county officials milled about the Tallapoosa County Courthouse less than a block away, where officials lowered the American and Alabama flags to half staff.
+More than 12 hours after the shooting, investigators continued filing in and out of the Mahogany Masterpiece dance studio, denoted by a banner hanging on the outside of a one-story brick building just off the square.
+Less than a block away, the American and Alabama flags were lowered to half staff outside the Tallapoosa County Courthouse.

 Dadeville Mayor Frank Goodman said he was in bed asleep when a council member called him just before 11 p.m.
 Saturday.
 He said he went to Lake Martin Community Hospital in Dadeville, where some of the people who had been shot were taken.